Skip to content

 If you want the Moon phases to look unusual, use bold colors as I did here.
 Pink and blue.
 Orange and purple.
 What kind of a moon is that?
 The magical one in a land far, far away (ok, I watched and read too many fairytales when I was a kid and I love them still).

-This page is in my gratitude journal, so I’m going to finish it with some grateful words or quotes, add some stars or doodling.
+This page is in my gratitude journal, so I’m going to finish it with some grateful words or quotes, and add some stars or doodling.

 Painting the Moon phases, idea #3: